June 5, 2026, 10:47 am | Read time: 5 minutes

 As we drive around the rocky northern tip of Lanzarote and cross the Rio, a long strip of land appears on the horizon.
-Apparent mountains rise from the flat disc.
+What seem to be mountains rise from the flat disc.
 It’s hard to believe these four elevations measure only 157 to 266 meters.
-On this September morning, a fresh wind blows over the deck of our ferry.
-I enjoy the breeze, a welcome change from Lanzarote’s heat.
+On this September morning, a fresh wind blows across the deck of our ferry.
+I enjoy the breeze, a welcome change from the heat of Lanzarote.

-In front of us lies the island of La Graciosa, the Graceful, as once named by the Norman sailor Jean de Béthencourt.
-But the Canary Island offers much more than gracefully resting in the turquoise Atlantic and waiting for its guests.
+In front of us lies the island of La Graciosa, the Graceful, as it was once called by the Norman sailor Jean de Béthencourt.
+But the Canary Island can do much more than rest gracefully and elegantly in the turquoise Atlantic, waiting for its guests.
 La Graciosa can primarily surprise.
-Lonely beaches, only sand paths throughout, and a national park that begins behind the last houses of the only (serious) village and stretches across the entire island–this is a mix from which dreams are made.
+Lonely beaches, only sand paths throughout, and a national park that begins behind the last row of houses in the only (serious) village and stretches across the entire island–this is a mix that dreams are made of.

 Mostly Day-Trippers Visit La Graciosa